Patrick-Cole/pygmi/pygmi/helpdocs/html/_sources/mag.dm.igrf.rst

    IGRF parameters listed in the Process Log window.

-The resulting dataset can be exported by right-clicking on the function and selecting **Export Raster**.
+The resulting dataset can be exported by right-clicking on the function and selecting :doc:`Export Raster<raster.cm.export>`.

 References
 ^^^^^^^^^^